Breast Augmentation Hawaii

 3. Incision Placement

 There are essentially three choices available for the location of the incision.
 Each incision is possible in most women.
-It’s mainly a matter of personal chfferent clothes on- shirts, dresses, etc. Look at yourself in the mirror and/or have a friend evaluate your new look.
+It’s mainly a matter of personal choice.
+Dr. Healy is highly experienced in all three of these incision techniques.

-Another good idea is to go to a website like implantinfo.com and look at the photo gallery.
-Find patients with your similar height and weight and look at the size of implants they had placed.
+To achieve the look you want it is helpful to look at women that have already had implants.
+Dr. Healys photo gallery on this website contains a sample of his work with different body types, ethnicities, breast size, etc. There are many websites such as www.implantinfo.com that have a large number of before and after pictures.
+Find patients with your similar height, weight and breast size and look at the size of implants they had placed.
 This will give you a fairly accurate idea of what you will look like after your surgery.

-If you pick an implant size that is too big for your body it can lead to complications that are difficult to correct such as stretch marks, thinning out of breast tissue, bottoming out of implants, back pain, etc. We will help you in this decision process so don’t be afraid to ask.
+If you pick an implant size that is too big for your body it can lead to complications that are difficult to correct such as stretch marks, thinning out of breast tissue, bottoming out of implants, nerve damage, back pain, etc. We will help you in this decision process so don’t be afraid to ask.
+Bigger is not always better.

-This is definitely the most important decision to make.
-You should choose a surgeon who is highly trained, board certified, has experience with the procedure you want and a surgeon whom you feel comfortable with.
+This is definitely the most important decision you will make.
+You should choose a surgeon who is highly trained, board certified in plastic surgery, has experience with the procedure you want and a surgeon whom you feel comfortable with.

 Dr. Healy is board certified by the American Board of Plastic Surgery, the only specialty board for plastic surgery recognized by the American Board of Medical Specialties.
 You can visit their website at www.abms.org.
 He is a member of the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery.

 Dr. Healy has performed numerous breast augmentations in patients of various body sizes and shapes.
-His patients encompass nearly every ethnic background.
+His patients represent all ethnic backgrounds.
 Dr. Healy is proficient at using all of the incision sites described above and ensures that you are well informed of all the options that are available to you.

 Dr. Healy is credentialed to perform plastic surgery at several hospitals on Oahu.
 He also has his own in-office operating room which is fully credentialed and certified.
 Your surgery will be performed in an accredited medical facility that meets the highest standards of patient safety.
 Your anesthesia will be provided by a board- certified anesthesiologist.